RedBeardBrownEyes/Dog-Save-the-Lawn/README.md

-# Lawn-Urine-Dilution-Home-Assistant-Blueprint
+# God Save the Lawn
-Automatically water the lawn after a pet goes potty
+Home Assistant blueprint to automatically water the lawn after a pet goes potty